routeflags/earned_value_calculator/README.md

 ## What is Earned value management ?

-Earned value management (EVM),is a project management technique for measuring project performance and progress in an objective manner from [Earned value management - Wikipedia](https://en.wikipedia.org/wiki/Earned_value_management).
+Earned value management (EVM),is a project management technique for measuring project performance and progress in an objective manner by [Earned value management - Wikipedia](https://en.wikipedia.org/wiki/Earned_value_management).

 ## Installation